A giant loomed in the depths of night.

 “Ah, is that so...”

 “Let me turn that question around,” Diode asked, facing Terra.
-“What's your opinion on twisters who can't descend or rendezvous manually?”
+“What do you think about twisters who can't perform a manual descent or rendezvous?”

 “Huh?”
 Terra was taken aback.
 “Uh, it’s a bit... too soon for me to say.
-You’re the first person I’ve ever seen do it manually, Diode-san.”
+You’re the first person I’ve ever seen do that manually, Diode-san.”

-"We input everything into the spaceship's boating system from the moment we embark for FBB to the moment we return, right?"
+"We manually input everything into the spaceship's boating system from the moment we disembark for FBB to the moment we return, right?"

 “Mhm” Terra nodded.
 “You don't depart without going through the periodic maintenance and pre-flight checklists, right...?”